 A great way to capture the mood of the day—and the unspoken anticipation before the walk down the aisle—portraits make for a striking addition to your wedding album.
 Genevieve de Manio, owner of Genevieve de Manio Photography, agrees, adding, “Personal and intimate, portraits are an optimal way to convey special meaning through your photos.”

-When capturing photos that highlight your bridal style, or unique day-of accessories, Julia Krylovskiy, assistant to Anthony Vazquez at Anthony Vazquez, believes that indoor photos provide one of the best opportunities to make the best of those gorgeous bridal details, like a bouquet or a veil shot.
+When capturing photos that highlight your bridal style, or unique day-of accessories, Julia Krylovskiy, assistant at Anthony Vazquez Photography, believes that indoor photos provide one of the best opportunities to make the best of those gorgeous bridal details, like the bouquet or veil.

-Almost as photographed as the bride and groom, your venue is a representation of your day and your design.
-Felix Feygin, a photographer at Fred Marcus Studio, wants to highlight the importance of taking captivating images of your venue space.
+Your wedding venue plays a huge role in your wedding day as both a backdrop and a subject to be photographed in its own right.
+Felix Feygin, a photographer at Fred Marcus Studio, emphasizes the importance of taking captivating images of your venue space.
 “Sneak away before the party starts to take some shots of the decor and setup,” he says.

 Unexpected moments captured in black and white is part of what makes a one-of-a-kind photo so unique.
 Ashley Kelemen, owner of Ashley Kelemen, doesn’t underestimate the power of a simple moment turned statement-making image.
 Whether caught getting ready with your bridal party, or during the first look with your soon-to-be spouse, there’s magic in the unexpected.